-Dr Jon Day is an Adjunct Senior Research Fellow with the ARC Centre for Coral Reef Studies, James Cook University.
-He is a former director of the Great Barrier Reef Marine Park Authority (GBRMPA) and was involved in many aspects of planning and managing the Great Barrier Reef.
+Dr Jon C. Day is an Adjunct Senior Research Fellow with the ARC Centre for Coral Reef Studies, James Cook University.
+He was formerly one of the directors with the Great Barrier Reef Marine Park Authority (GBRMPA) and was involved in many aspects of planning and managing the Great Barrier Reef.
 His responsibilities included biodiversity conservation, park planning, World Heritage, Indigenous Partnerships, Reef rezoning and commencing the first GBR Outlook Report.

 If you subscribe to Netflix, or are willing to start a free one month trial, there is a very powerful segment about the Reef on the Netflix/Attenborough documentary, Breaking Boundaries.

 You can go directly to the segment on the reef via this link (it's about 47:40 into the documentary)